Quinten814/codefunautosubmitter/README.md

-# codefun auto submitter
+# codefun.vn auto submitter
-codefun auto submitter
+codefun.vn auto submitter

 I wrote this in like 30 minutes so.
 A lot of errors